Comparison for semi-continuous viscosity solutions for second order PDEs on the Wasserstein space: Introduction

 is the so-called partial Hessian introduced by \cite{BaEkZh23,chow2019partial}.
 Throughout the paper, $\Pc_2(\mathbb R^d)$ is equipped with the weak topology.
 We prove a comparison principle for \emph{semi-continuous} viscosity solutions and provide two applications in filtering problems and prediction problems.

 PDEs on Wasserstein space appear naturally in filtering problems, where a controller can only obtain access to the conditional law of the state variable due to partial observations \cite{BaEkZh23,martini2023kolmogorov,bandini2019randomized}.
-These equations have also garnered significant attention in the context of mean-field games and McKean-Vlasov control problems (see, e.g., \cite{cdll2019,MR3752669,MR3753660,MR4499277,MR3739204,cosso2021master}), where the value functions capture interactions within a large population of particles, leading to a state space described by $\mathcal{P}_2(\mathbb{R}^d)$.
+These equations have also garnered significant attention in the context of mean-field games and McKean-Vlasov control problems (see, e.g., \cite{cdll2019,MR3752669,MR3753660,MR4499277,MR3739204,cosso2021master}), where the value functions capture interactions within a large population of particles, leading to a state space described by $\mathcal{P}_2(\mathbb{R}^d)$, the space of probability measures with finite second moment.

 In \cite{BaEkZh23}, by a doubling variable argument, the authors proved a comparison principle of \eqref{eq:intro} for Lipschitz continuous solutions w.r.t. the Fourier-Wasserstein distance, denoted by $\rho_F$.
-Since Lipschitz continues is a metric property and $\rho_F$ is not metrically equivalent to the Wasserstein distance, it is generally quite demanding to verify the Lispchitz property w.r.t. $\rho_F$.
+Since Lipschitz continuity is a metric property and $\rho_F$ is not metrically equivalent to the Wasserstein distance, it is generally quite demanding to verify the Lispchitz property w.r.t. $\rho_F$.
 To fix this issue, we provide a comparison principle for semi-continuous functions in Theorem~\ref{thm:comparison}, which is more convenient to apply, as it is usually straightforward to verify the continuity w.r.t. the weak topology.
 Additionally, comparison principles for semi-continuous solutions could be used in the convergence analysis of numerical schemes.